alopez/alopez.github.com/email.md

   on this page.

 Are you a personal tutee in need of advice or support?
-: Email <alopez.nlproc@gmail.com>.
+: Email <alopez@inf.ed.ac.uk>.
 I'll reply as soon as I am able.
   I can't always reply right away, and in very busy times (like the start of a semester in which I am teaching) it may take a few working days, so please be patient awaiting a response.
 If you are emailing to book a meeting, please use